barckley75/comfyUI_DaVinciResolve/README.md

 ### Comprehensive Guide for Using the Text-to-Speech Node and Saving Audio to DaVinci Resolve Studio
+## These nodes doesn't work with the free version of DaVinci Resolve.

 How to use the Text-to-Speech (TTS) node and save the generated audio to DaVinci Resolve Studio using ComfyUI.
 This guide will walk you through each step, ensuring you can leverage this powerful integration effectively.